 Finish your Southwest road trip with a visit to the rugged Dingle Peninsula, situated in County Kerry.
 Make an early start and travel via R561 onwards Irelands most scenic peninsula where the highest road in Ireland known as Conor’s Pass is located.
 The Dingle Peninsula is a great spot if you love outdoor adventure and if you are a keen landscape photographer, you’ll be spoiled for scenic views too.
 Dingle Peninsula is a great option to add to your southwest road trip itinerary as there is plenty of opportunities to explore the rural side of the country.

-Slea Head drive, a very scenic 30-mile loop drive can be found on the far western end, is one of the best parts on the peninsula, and depending on how long you plan on stopping, can take anywhere from a half a day to a couple of days to drive.
+Slea Head drive, a very scenic 30-mile loop drive that can be found on the far western end, is one of the best parts of the peninsula, and depending on how long you plan on stopping, can take anywhere from half a day to a couple of days to drive.
 Keep in mind, the roads are narrow, curvy and you have to drive on the left side.

 Top places to see: Dunquin Pier | Slea Head Drive | Connor’s Pass | Dingle Town | Inch Beach | Mount Brandon | Great Blasket Island | Dingle Whiskey Distillery